-4. Notwithstanding any other provision of this Law, if the FMB gives notice to Council pursuant to the Act that third-party management of the revenues raised under this Law is required, Council authorizes the FMB to act as agent of the First Nation to fulfill any of the powers and obligations of the Council under this Law and the Act.
+4. Despite any other provision of this or of any other law of the First Nation, if the FMB gives notice to the First Nation that third-party management of the First Nation's local revenues is required, the FMB may act as agent of the First Nation to fulfill any of the powers and obligations of the Council under the Act, and under any laws made by the Council under paragraph 5(1)(a) of the Act.

-PART IV

-LIABILITY FOR TAXATION
+PART IV LIABILITY FOR TAXATION